Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Lattice simulations

 \subsection{Results}

-We investigate bubble nucleation in each of these two potentials by running ensembles of 512 simulations.
-Each simulation has an independent random realization of the vacuum fluctuations around the mean condensate profile, which is generated by populating the tower of energy eigenmodes above the false vacuum; see App.~\ref{sec:trap-ics} for details on how we compute these modes for each trapping potential.
-In order to test the thin-wall Euclidean predictions of Sec.~\ref{sec:edges}, we carry out two comparisons between ensembles.
+We investigate bubble nucleation in these two potentials by running ensembles of 512 simulations.
+Each simulation has an independent random realization of the vacuum fluctuations around the background condensate, generated by populating the energy eigenmodes above the false vacuum; see App.~\ref{sec:trap-ics} for details on how we compute these modes for each trapping potential.
+We carry out two comparisons between ensembles to test the predictions of Sec.~\ref{sec:edges}.

-First, we compare nucleation in the bucket trap and in the trench trap for the `high density' parameters described above, for which $N\xi^2/A=3$.
-We choose these parameters such that the bulk nucleation timescale is much longer than the simulation time, so that no bubbles are expected to form in the absence of boundary effects.
-However, the bucket trap causes the system to decay well within the simulation time, as shown in panel (a) of Fig.~\ref{fig:cos-mean}.
-We visually confirm that, as predicted in Sec.~\ref{sec:edges}, every simulation in the bucket-trap ensemble decays by nucleating one or more edge bubbles, which meet the boundary at an angle of approximately $\theta\simeq\uppi/2$ (see top row of Fig.~\ref{fig:sims}).
+First, we compare nucleation in the bucket and trench traps for the `high density' parameters described above.
+We choose these parameters such that the bulk nucleation timescale is much longer than the simulation time, so that no bubbles should form in the absence of boundary effects.
+However, the bucket trap causes the system to decay well within the simulation time, as shown in Fig.~\hyperref[fig:cos-mean]{5(a)}.
+We confirm that, as predicted in Sec.~\ref{sec:edges}, every simulation in the bucket-trap ensemble decays by nucleating one or more edge bubbles, which meet the boundary at an angle $\theta\simeq\uppi/2$ (see Fig.~\ref{fig:sims}).
 Modifying the trapping potential completely eliminates this decay channel, with every simulation in the trench-trap ensemble surviving to the end of the simulation time.